-Composite Pmi in Singapore averaged 50.92 points from 2013 until 2020, reaching an all time high of 56.80 points in May of 2018 and a record low of 27.10 points in May of 2020.
+Composite PMI in Singapore averaged 50.94 points from 2013 until 2021, reaching an all time high of 56.80 points in May of 2018 and a record low of 27.10 points in May of 2020.
 This page provides - Singapore Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Singapore Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Singapore Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Composite Pmi in Singapore is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Singapore to stand at 49.00 in 12 months time.
-In the long-term, the Singapore Private Sector PMI is projected to trend around 53.10 points in 2021 and 53.00 points in 2022, according to our econometric models.
+Composite PMI in Singapore is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Composite PMI in Singapore to stand at 55.00 in 12 months time.
+In the long-term, the Singapore Private Sector PMI is projected to trend around 53.00 points in 2022, according to our econometric models.